WenjiangDeng/MAX/README.md

 MAX is a novel method to quantify the Mutant-Allele eXpression (MAX) at isoform level from RNA-seq data.
 ## 1. The input data of MAX
 MAX requires several files as input, such as:
 - A list of mutations containing the information of chromosome, start position, end position, reference sequence, alternative sequence and gene names.
-Here is an example of [the mutation file with the header](https://github.com/WenjiangDeng/MAX/raw/main/mutation_list.txt):
+Here is an example of [the mutation file with the header](https://github.com/WenjiangDeng/MAX/blob/main/testData/test_mutation_list.txt):

 ![image](https://user-images.githubusercontent.com/40486459/110524071-36484600-8113-11eb-9d86-6369007b391c.png)

+If using MAX2, an extra column "Samples" consisting of IDs of samples carrying the mutaions, [see the an example of the mutation file for MAX2 here](https://github.com/WenjiangDeng/MAX/blob/main/testData/test_mutation_list_MAX2.txt):

 #### (Please make sure if the mutations are detected using hg19 or hg38 assembly)